DilanCF/CMSC412_notes/lecture/Lecture13.md

 What does real time mean?
 * Any time computer is interacting with any physical system

-Certain degree of real time cvomes in since timing of physical system is independent of computer tiuming
+Certain degree of real time comes in since timing of physical system is independent of computer timing

-We can take any process, stop it for x time, start it agaoin with no loss of funcitonality
+We can take any process, stop it for x time, start it again with no loss of functionality
 * Not true IRL

-In RTS, any processing that ghas to be done, must be done within derfined order of time
+In RTS, any processing that has to be done, must be done within defined order of time

 If we have to carry out processing within set amount of time, what info about this process must we know?
 * Execution time